pjh4/Project/README.md

 php loginInterface.php -c viewServers
 ```

+# Instructions
 1) Run permissions.sql to setup the database named "permissions" with the tables "groups","login", and "server".
-- This will create the "user" account with the password "password"
+This will create the "user" account with the password "password"

 2) Commands can be run using the format: php loginInterface.php -u <username> -p <password> -c <command>